scalar-labs/scalardl/docs/backup-restore.md

 ### Requirements

-* You must use a middle value of the paused time as a restore point.
+* You must use the midtime of the pause as a restore point.
 * You must restore Scalar Ledger and Auditor tables with the same restore point if you use Ledger and Auditor.

 ### Cassandra